neilthaker07/cmpe202-irobot/XP_VALUE_Courage.md

 * Now with the game functionalities and javascript code how design patterns can be integrated will be discussed.
 * Some of the features may get some changes on the basis of overall flow of a game.
 * Phaser JS properties also plays a crucial role in deciding game features and functionalities.
 So Our upcoming plan is to decide whole design pattern strcuture with working model.

+### Week: 6

+* Each person in team has implemented their related functionality design pattern.
+* Couragrously, some of the design patterns can't fit in the game, so those are not been implemented.
+Only selected and functionally any pattern makes sense those only patterns are used.
+* Separated code out from a few files.
+Made it more readable and manageable.
+* Now onwards all patterns will be integrated, so while integrating it if we come across any problem then we may modify code as per the situation.
+* We do stand up meetigs as a part of scrum.
+We discuss previously done, upcoming goals and blockers as a practice.
+* In burn down chart each team member puts daily log of hours and item in github is divided in tasks.